iliorik/GigaShell/README.md

 giga --install-integration
 # Restart your terminal to apply changes.
 ```
 This will add few lines to your `.bashrc` or `.zshrc` file.
-After that, you can use `Ctrl+l` (by default) to invoke Shell-GPT.
+After that, you can use `Ctrl+l` (by default) to invoke GigaShell.
 When you press `Ctrl+l` it will replace you current input line (buffer) with suggested command.
 You can then edit it and press `Enter` to execute.

 ### Generating code
 With `--code` parameters we can query only code as output, for example: